DaanR37/bloglife/README.md

 - **Showing the lastest blogposts**: On the right-hand side there should be a preview of the latest 4 posts.
 There should also be a button to load the next 4 posts.
 Those posts should be appended to the current posts, not replaced.

 - **Showing the blog archive**: On the "Blog"-page, there should be an archive of all blog posts.
 These blogs should be able to be paginated, so that the user can navigate to next or previous pages.
+Tip: use a library for rendering the pagination component.
+Implementing this yourself in a UX-friendly way will take quite some time.
+Invest this time in the general UX and functionality of the application.

 - **Navigation**: The user should be able to navigate to the different pages through a menu.